 The 28%/36% Rule

-The 28%/36% rule means that your mortgage should be no more than 28% of your total income on housing related costs and 36% on all debts (mortgage, credit cards, car, etc.).
+The 28%/36% rule means that your mortgage should comprise no more than 28% of your total income on housing-related costs and 36% on all debts (mortgage, credit card payments, car, etc.).

-For most people this lends a little more flexibility and takes into account other debts.
-With Dave Ramsey, you won’t be buying a house until all your other debts are paid off.
+This can provide more flexibility while considering other debts.
+With Dave Ramsey, you won’t buy a house until you pay off all your other debts.

 How Does Your Debt-to-Income Ratio Impact Affordability?

-Every lener will look at your DTI (debt-to-incom-ratio).
+Every lender will look at your DTI ratio.
 They use this metric to determine the risk involved in lending you money.

-Lenders will want to see your DTI be less than 43% but some will allow up to 50%.
-As we said the rule of thumb section, getting that down around 36% is going to make your life much easier.
+Lenders will want your DTI to be under 43%, but some will allow up to 50%.
+As we said in the rule of thumb section, getting that down around 36% will make your life much easier.

 Test to Find Out What You Can Afford

-Before you buy, it is a good idea to go for a “test run” with the increased costs of homeownership.
+Before you buy, having a “test run” with the increased costs of homeownership is a good idea.

 One thing you can do is take 30% of your expected mortgage and interest payment and add it back on.
 So, if your expected mortgage and interest payment is $1,100, add $330 so that your total estimated monthly costs are $1,430.

 Then, consider the difference between what you pay now for your rental and the estimated cost.
-If you pay $850 in rent now, it means that you will pay an extra $580.
+If you pay $850 in rent, you will pay an extra $580 for a home.
 Can you afford that much house?

-Let’s find out with a real savings test.
-Next, open a high yield bank account.
-Put that extra $580 in the account every single month.
+You can find out with a real savings test.
+Open a high yield bank account, and put that extra $580 in the account monthly.
 Do this for at least four months.

-Are you having difficulty making the new “payment”?
-If so, you might not be ready to purchase a home.
+Are you having difficulty making the new “payment?”
+If so, you may need more time to purchase a home.
 The higher costs may exceed your ability to pay for them.

-Before you buy a home, you need to make sure that you are truly ready to shoulder the costs.
-Otherwise, you will be house poor and will strain your monthly cash flow.
-You could end up in a worse position than if you continued to rent.
+Before you buy a home, ensure you are genuinely ready to handle the costs.
+Otherwise, you will be house-poor and strain your monthly cash flow, putting you in a worse position than if you continued to rent.

 Similar Posts